ujw0l/ctc-rating/readme.txt

 == Description ==
 This plugin lets user to add rating functionalities to the post so user can thumb up or thumb down a post if logged in.

-Plugin also gives option of gutenberg block on editor section and if your prefer old ways than you can use shortcode [ctc_rating]
+Plugin also gives option of gutenberg block on editor section.
 == Installation ==
 Download plugin from plugin section of WordPress and activate it.